'China did occupy Indian territory, but...: Ladakh MP's sharp comeback to Rahul Gandhi

 China did occupy Indian territory, but...: Ladakh MP's sharp comeback to Rahul Gandhi

-New Delhi, June 10: Escalating the political war of words, Ladakh MP Jamyang Tsering Namgyal responded with a sharp comeback to the allegations levelled by Congres leader Rahul Gandhi Congress leader Rahul Gandhi over the India-China border row.
+New Delhi, June 10: Escalating the political war of words, Ladakh MP Jamyang Tsering Namgyal responded with a sharp comeback to the allegations levelled by Congress leader Rahul Gandhi over the Indo-China border row.

 It all started with Rahul Gandhi's tweet to Defence Minister Rajnath Singh and the latter's response.
 Gandhi posted a new tweet, this time targeting Prime Minister Narendra Modi: "The Chinese have walked in and taken our territory in Ladakh.